witi42/fs20_cil_road_segmentation/README.md

 python
 * *train_for_submission.py*

-### Training with Augmentation (BEST RESULTS)
+### Training with Augmentation and Postprocessing (BEST RESULTS)
 python
-* *train_for_submission_augmentation_cnn.py* - trains with all levels of augmentation.
-Comment out corresponding sections if only one level of augmentation should be used.
+* *train_for_submission_augmentation_cnn.py* - trains with small level of augmentation.
+Remove the comments on the the *# medium augmentation* or the *# large augmentation* sections in order to train with those levels of augmentation.
+One submission file with and one submission file without postprocessing is automatically created in *submission_csv/*.